nion-software/nionswift/docs/graphics.rst

     :width: 397
     :alt: Interval Graphic

-To adjust the boundaries of the interval, click and drag left or right from either of the boundaries.
+To adjust the boundaries of the interval, click and drag either of the boundaries left or right.
 To move the entire interval, click and drag the center anchor point between the two boundaries.

 In the Inspector Panel, you can adjust the x values of each boundary.